List of Outer Hebrides

 The definition of an island used in this list is that it is "land that is surrounded by seawater on a daily basis, but not necessarily at all stages of the tide, excluding human devices such as bridges and causeways".

 Inhabited islands

-The inhabited islands of the Outer Hebrides had a total population of 26,502 in 2001 and 27,684 at the time of the 2011 census.
+The inhabited islands of the Outer Hebrides had a total population of 26,502 in 2001, 27,684 at the time of the 2011 census and was 26,140 in 2022.

 The highest peaks of the islands have names deriving from both Gaelic and Old Norse indicating the historical importance of these two cultures.
 The archeological record for the period of Viking domination during the Early Historic period is however very limited, the Lewis chessmen being an exception.